-The popular Bandhavgarh National Park in Madhya Pradesh is said to have the highest density of Bengal tigers in the world.
-The park is home to many birds including vultures, eagles, kingfishers, and woodpeckers.
+The famous Bandhavgarh National Park in Madhya Pradesh is said to have the highest density of Bengal tigers in the world.
+The park has many birds, including vultures, eagles, kingfishers, and woodpeckers.

 Not only a great destination in India for wildlife spotting of gaur, deer, wolf, and hyena, Bandhavgarh National Park also features statues and a fort.
-Bandhavgarh Fort has 39 caves, the oldest of which date from the 1st century. ome caves show inscriptions in Brahmi script, and embossed figures of tigers, elephants, pigs, and horsemen.
-The small rooms and pillar structures are great to discover; the intrigue enhanced by the fact that the purpose remains a mystery.
+Bandhavgarh Fort has 39 caves, the oldest of which date from the 1st century.
+Some caves show inscriptions in Brahmi script and embossed figures of tigers, elephants, pigs, and horsemen.
+The small rooms and pillar structures are great to discover; the intrigue is enhanced by the fact that the purpose remains a mystery.

-The ideal time to visit Bandhavgarh is from October to March when the forest is at it s best and prodes plently of food and shelter for wildlife.
+The ideal time to visit Bandhavgarh is from October to March when the forest is at its best and provides plenty of food and shelter for wildlife.

-As in most National Parks in India visitors are offered a wide choice of acommodation ranging from the luxurious lodges to the more modest and eco-friendly camps. some have swimming pools.
+As in most National Parks in India, visitors are offered a wide choice of accommodation ranging from luxurious lodges to more modest and eco-friendly camps.
+Some have swimming pools.

 Here's a selection of lodges and camps we're delighted to recommend: